 The National Black Child Development Institute (NBCDI) is excited to share our newest publication of the "State of the Black Child" Report Card series: Georgia.
 With the support of local advocates, community leaders, parents, caregivers, educators, and elected officials, NBCDI has designed these report cards to serve as powerful advocacy tools in highlighting and addressing the racial disparities in outcomes for Black children and families.
 The report cards provide advocates with high-priority policy recommendations to improve education, health and family support systems for Black children and families statewide.

-BCDI-Atlanta will publish its inaugural edition of Nurture this Summer 2020.
+BCDI-Atlanta published its inaugural edition of Nurture!
 Nurture is a peer-reviewed journal with high-quality original works based on the six NBCDI focus areas—early care and education, literacy, family engagement, child welfare, public policy, and health and wellness.
 The content from Nurture will influence practice, policy, and future research that will guide the experiences of Black children in families in their homes, communities, and learning environments.

 Sponsored by the Alliance for Early Success